Teens, Politics, Kindness: Being Compassionate, Even When It’s Hard

 About a year and a half ago, I wrote this post about talking to your teens about voting.
 At the time, my youngest teen was keenly interested in the process—and forever asking how certain politicians could hold the views they do—and my oldest insisted it didn’t matter to her at all.

 What a difference 18 months makes.
 Or maybe, more accurately: What a difference this particular election cycle makes…?
-We talk about politics at home a lot.
-My oldest is still mad that our state did not allow her to vote in yesterday’s primary (she won’t be 18 until next month), and she has watched every single candidate debate with us.
+We talk about politics at home a lot now.
+My oldest is still mad that our state did not allow her to vote in the primary (she won’t be 18 until next month), and she has watched every single candidate debate with us.
 My youngest has stopped calling candidates names—thankfully—but his bafflement over what is happening in the world around him has only grown.
 Frankly, I’m with him.

 We used to talk about where candidates stand on various issues.
 I feel like we barely do that, anymore.
 Now we talk a lot about funding and special interest groups and how the rest of the world views the United States.
 Mostly?
 We talk about kindness.
 Never could I have predicted that the bulk of my political discussions with my children would center on this idea, and yet, here we are.
 No, I don’t need my candidate to squee over fluffy puppies or stop in the street to feed the homeless every time they go out, but I, personally, find that the older I get, the more I value basic principles of compassion.